ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   Difficult to enforce styling differences between string and numeric columns (e.g. right vs left text alignment)
 -   Potential cross-app inconsistency if formatting code isn't shared

-### Strawman Proposal

-For the sake of discussion my initial proposal is:

-1. We need to offer an approach for columns that require app-specific formatting logic to support above use cases like 5 (custom unit logic) and 8 (data of unknown type).
-    - I believe the cons of **Client provides a custom column implementation for each use case** are too great so we should invest in an approach that offers clients more consistency and simplicity.
-    - I'm leaning towards **Client specifies formatting function** over **Use `table-column-text`** because it more clearly encodes that the column is numeric, giving better type safety and allowing for more consistent styling.
-I'd like to do performance profiling to see how it impacts scroll performance before committing to this direction.
-2. I would also like to pursue **Nimble provides column implementation for common use cases** to save clients from having to write JS code.
-Ideally we would provide column implementations that can handle the above use cases 1-4 (numeric formatting and static units) in a first pass with 6 and 7 (enum/boolean and date) coming later.

-### API

-_Component Name_

-_*Props/Attrs*_

-_Type Reference_

-### Anatomy

-### Angular integration

-### Blazor integration

-### Visual Appearance

----

-## Implementation

-### Alternatives considered

 ### States